walbourn/directx-sdk-samples/DXUT/ReadMe.txt

 All content and source code for this package are subject to the terms of the MIT License.
 <http://opensource.org/licenses/MIT>.

-For the latest version of DXUT11, more detailed documentation, discussion forums, bug reports and feature requests, please visit the Codeplex site.
+For the latest version of DXUT11, more detailed documentation, etc., please visit the project site.

 http://go.microsoft.com/fwlink/?LinkId=320437